 Even after giving airlines tens of billions of dollars in taxpayer subsidies to survive the pandemic, the federal government has left it up to the airlines to decide how to do right by consumers.
-Until there are real penalties for their recent failures, airlines will continue overpromising and underdelivering.
-That’s what they’ve been doing for months – it’s part of the reason these cancellations keep piling up.
+Until there are real penalties for these massive failures, airlines will continue overpromising and underdelivering.
+That's what they've been doing for years – it's part of the reason these cancellations keep piling up.

 Enough is enough.

-And there’s no question the pandemic has made that harder.
-After downsizing through early retirements and exit packages, travel is on the upswing again – and airlines can’t grow fast enough.
-But they’ve stretched themselves too thin, packing schedules and passengers as tight as possible to make up for a year of lost revenue … without leaving themselves enough wiggle room to recover when things go wrong.
+There's no question the pandemic has made things harder.
+After downsizing through early retirements and exit packages, travel is back to near 2019 levels – and airlines can't grow fast enough.
+But they've stretched themselves too thin, packing schedules and passengers as tight as possible to make up for years of lost revenue … without leaving themselves enough wiggle room to recover when things go seriously wrong.

-That’s the common thread in almost every mass airline cancellation in the last year.
-It’s especially painful recently, as cancellations have affected almost every airline in the country at a time when many are flying to join family and friends – perhaps for the first time in more than a year.
+That's the common thread in almost every mass airline cancellation in the last year or two.
+It's especially painful recently, as cancellations have affected millions of Americans at a time when many are flying to join family and friends over the holidays – perhaps for the first time in years.

 When things fall apart, what little comforts passengers can find from their airlines are in a “contract of carriage,” 50-plus page documents that vary from airline to airline.
 And the airlines themselves write these contracts, using words like “may” instead of “must” when it comes to offering hotel nights or placing affected customers on another airline to get them to their destination.

-The U.S. won’t have to look far for how they could structure such a change…
+We need to do better by consumers and keep airlines accountable.
+The U.S. won't have to look far for how they could change things…